What makes payments to students unique?

 Reimbursements to students for supplies used during classroom related activities could be considered an award.
 An example of this is when several students purchase supplies for a project; however, only one student is singled out for reimbursement.

 - Sidewalk chalk for notes regarding student club meeting.

 - Unique parts for building a robot as part of a class project (pre-authorized purchase for reimbursement).

 - $100 reimbursed for having the outstanding poster when the total cost of supplies was $200.
 (Award)

 - Three students build robots, one is selected as the most innovative, and supplies for said robot are reimbursed.
 (Award)

 Financial Aid and Tax Implications:

-Most supply reimbursments will not be included in the students financial aid or 1098-T form.
-Only supply reimbursments that are considered an award will be counted as a part of the student's financial aid and recorded as part of their scholarships or grants on the 1098-T form for tax purposes.
+Most supply reimbursements will not be included in the students financial aid or 1098-T form.
+Only supply reimbursements that are considered an award will be counted as a part of the student’s financial aid and recorded as part of their scholarships or grants on the 1098-T form for tax purposes.

 From time to time students may receive payment for services not related to on-going student employment.

 - Student DJ